seattle-beach/richmond/README.md

 # Deployment
 Environment variables `CF_PASSWORD` and `CF_USERNAME` must be set.
 We're using `direnv` to manage these, but anything is fine.

-The app is deployed in the "seattle-beach" PWS org, space name "richmond".
-We have a deployment service account "alidaka+richmond+cf@pivotal.io"; ask another beach person for the password.
+The app is deployed in the `seattle-beach` PWS org, space name `richmond`.
+We have a deployment service account `alidaka+richmond+cf@pivotal.io`; ask another beach person for the password.

 # Concourse CI
 We're currently using the monitor between Lovelace and Hopper as our Concourse CI server.